EmanuelDajti/Bookmarker_Application/README.md

 # Bookmarker_Application
-This application is developed to add  your favorite websites and URLs.
+This application is developed to add  your favorite websites.
 It also takes care of URL validation.